 The Cabrini Children's Centre often surprises young patients because of its colourful and innovative décor.
 Specifically designed to make children and their families feel at ease, the patient rooms are well appointed with TV, DVD and video services available to each bed, as well as to the playroom and the post-operative lounge.
 Excellent facilities allow for parents to stay overnight.
 Doctors’ consulting suites are adjacent to the Centre.
 The Centre caters for most specialties, except Neurosurgery, Oncology and Cardiology.
 The majority of patients are admitted for elective surgery or via the Emergency Department.
 The Centre’s nurses are paediatrics trained and qualified.
 Students and graduates also rotate through the Centre

-The Maternity Unit at Cabrini Hospital Malvern has four birthing rooms, 28 postnatal beds, a Level 2 SCN with twelve cots, HomeCare and breastfeeding clinics.
+The Maternity Unit at Cabrini Hospital Malvern has four birthing rooms, 25 postnatal beds, a Level 2 SCN with twelve cots.
 A variety of programs are offered to women and families in prenatal education, birthing, postnatal and parenting care.
 Midwives work closely with the Obstetricians to provide the highest quality care.
 Skilled midwives preceptor the junior staff and enhance clinical placements for midwifery students and undergraduate nurses.
-Midwives have the opportunity to work I all areas of the Maternity Unit and a structured education program is offered to all nurses.
+Midwives have the opportunity to work in all areas of the Maternity Unit and a structured education program is offered to all nurses.

 Cabrini’s Cardiac Catheterisation Laboratory performs over 2000 procedures a year.
 More than 17 cardiologists, representing diagnostic, interventional and electrophysiology cardiology, have regular sessions within the Laboratory.
 Elective services are offered Monday to Friday however a 24 hour on-call service is available to support the Emergency Department, the Intensive Care Unit and the Coronary Care Unit.